jp43/DockBox/README.rst

 To make a docking or scoring program usable by DockBox, make sure all the executable files required for each program can be directly run on the command line from any location, i.e., are in your PATH (see section **executable files required for each program** to find out the executables needed to run each docking/scoring programs).
-For MOE and Glide, additional environment variables, i.e, MOE and SCHRODINGER, respectively, must be set up.
+For MOE, additional environment variable, i.e, MOE, must be set up.

 .. contents:: **Table of Contents**